doylek1/ResGuides-NLTK/another_eg.md

 Grammatically, 'he' or 'she' in a text implies that you are the subject of the clause.
 Furthermore, in a news conventions, it means the subject has lasted long enough in a story to graduate from a proper name to pronoun.

-We can also examine the frequency of combinations of words, like “he said” versus “she said”.
-Of the articles in the corpus, “he said” appeared 9,892 times compared to “she said” at 2,709 – a ratio of roughly 3.6 to 1.
-That tells us something important about whose voices are heard in Australian news media."*

 Proper nouns are also a good indicator of gender balance.
 It takes 20 names in the corpus before we reach a female name (Julie Bishop was Australia's foreign minster during the period).

 ![](images/names.png)